silverbulletmd/silverbullet/Library/Std.md

 #meta

-This is the start of the standard library distributed as part of SilverBullet core.
-All pages under this prefix are read-only.
+This is the standard library distributed as part of SilverBullet core.
+All pages under this prefix are read-only and cannot be modified directly.

 ${template.each(query[[
   from index.tag "page"